YuZheng9/C2PNet/README.md

 ```

 ### Prepare dataset for train
-Due to the Curricular Contrastive Learning, our training dataset contains multiple negative samples, resulting in an oversized dataset.
-Therefore, we only upload the training dataset of `ITS`, and the other datasets can be created by `create_lmdb`(You can also define the number and type of negative samples yourself).
+Since our training dataset contains numerous negative samples, which has led to an oversized dataset, we have only uploaded the `ITS` training dataset.
+However, users can create additional datasets using the `create_lmdb` function, where they can define the number of negative samples and the types of existing dehazers used.

 The final file path will be arranged as: (Note: please check it carefully),